By Marika Sboros

 Yes on both counts, says US nutrition science researcher and author Nina Teicholz.

 In an editorial in the Wall Street Journal (WSJ) recently, Teicholz gives the first step on that way.
 And it has nothing to do with social distancing.
 Or washing hands.
-Or face masks – important though all those elements are in these troubled times.
+Or face masks – important though all those elements are during raging pandemics.

 “We need to talk about not only the masks that go over our mouths but the food that goes into them,” says Teicholz.